jupyter-naas/awesome-notebooks/README.md

 🙏 How you can contribute ?

-- Help us fix the broken notebooks in the "Need-a-fix folder" (if there is one)
+- Suggest new notebooks ideas with a Github issue
-- Suggest new notebooks ideas with a Pull Request on this README/Notebook wishlist
+- Push new notebooks by creating a Pull Requests
-- Push new notebooks to official list by creating an issue and pushing Pull Requests
+- Fix the broken notebooks if there is one in Github

 Any questions ?
 Contact us on our live chat here: https://naas.ai